Yaşar Kaya

-Yaşar Kaya (born 1938, Kars, Turkey–2016, Erbil, Iraqi Kurdistan) was a Turkish-Kurdish politician and publisher of the pro-Kurdish newspaper Özgür Gündem.
+Yaşar Kaya (born 1938, Kars, Turkey–2016, Erbil, Iraqi Kurdistan) was a Kurdish politician and publisher of the pro-Kurdish newspaper Özgür Gündem from Turkey.
 Together with authors like Ismail Besikçi and Musa Anter, he was a co-founders of the Kurdish Institute of Istanbul in 1992.

 Early life

-He attended the Kabatas high school in Istanbul and after studied economics at the University.
+He attended the Kabatas high school in Istanbul and after studied economics at the university.
 He was arrested and prosecuted in the trial of the forty-niners in 1959, and completed his studies in 1965.
 Following he was shortly exiled to Konya in 1968 but soon returned to Istanbul where he was employed by several companies.
 He also wrote for the newspaper Dicle-Firat, an outlet which focused on the assimilation of Kurds and Kurdish rights between 1962 and 1963.
 He was prosecuted in relation of his activities as the owner of Özgür Gündem, and in January 1993, he had to announce the closure of the newspaper.